 Use digital checklists to implement hygiene and protective measures in the church during the service.

 Fortunately, the churches are also allowed to reopen within the framework of the loosening of the restrictions, provided that hygiene and protective measures are observed.
-In an effort to resume religious rites and acts of worship, each congregation must have guidelines for reopening churches, especially for worship services.
+To resume religious rites and worship acts, each congregation must have guidelines for reopening churches, especially for worship services.

 The reopening is a challenge for churches.
 Therefore, where it is important, it is important to establish a church health & safety policy with clear guidelines that must be followed by all believers.
 This is the only way to minimize the risk of a coronavirus outbreak in the church.